By Thérèse Bolat

 Perhaps you need to get some good, restorative sleep tonight.
 When you sleep better, you will feel better, have much more energy, and see improvements in your mood.

-When I see a client who is exhausted and run down, one of the first things I address is sleep.
-Diet, exercise, and stress have a huge impact on energy levels, mood, and focus, but sleep as a factor is often overlooked.
+When you are feeling exhausted and run down, one of the first things to address is sleep.
+Diet, exercise, and stress have a huge impact on energy levels, mood, and focus, but sleep is often overlooked.

-For some, sleep comes easily, but others have issues with falling asleep or staying asleep.
-Others fall asleep quickly but awaken in the morning feeling just as exhausted as when they went to bed.
+For some, sleep comes easily, while others have issues falling asleep or staying asleep.
+Some fall asleep quickly but awaken in the morning feeling just as exhausted as when they went to bed.
 There are numerous ways to address sleep issues.
 The quickest, simplest intervention to improve your sleep, and therefore your energy, focus, and mood tomorrow, revolves around some basic sleep habits.

 Reschedule Bedtime for Better Sleep and More Energy Tomorrow